Simeone reaches milestone with 500th game in charge of Atletico Madrid | Goal.com

 The one competition Simeone has yet to conquer with Atleti is the Champions League, having come close on two occasions.

-Simeone's side was Real Madrid in the final in 2014, with Sergio Ramos' last-gasp equalizer paving the way for Atleti's crosstown rivals in an eventual 4-1 win.
+Simeone's side faced Real Madrid in the 2014 final, with Sergio Ramos' last-gasp equaliser paving the way for Atleti's crosstown rivals in an eventual 4-1 win.

-After Getafe, up next for Atleti is a visit to Alaves on Sunday before returning home to face Athletic Bilbao six days later.
+Up next for Atleti this term is a visit to Alaves on Sunday before returning home to face Athletic Club six days later.

 However, they will be without club legend Costa, who has ended his second spell with Atletico after cancelling his contract early.